 While in the hyperbaric chamber you can watch TV on an externally-anchored system.
-We provide streaming movies and a DVD player in addition to an audio system to listen to music.
+We provide Netflix, in addition to an audio system to listen to music.
 You can also just close your eyes and sleep.

 Patients are monitored at all times by a registered nurse, licensed practical nurse, or a certified hyperbaric technician during their HBO treatment.